 It is part of a web page that doesn’t feature any content.
 It is a free space created between elements on the page or around them.
 Negative space becomes a self-sufficient element of the composition, balancing a positive space and supporting it.
 They add up both to website aesthetics and usability.

 It is a type of website design that allows displaying page content equally correctly on devices with all screen sizes.
 It is a default adaptation of a website for further convenient using any laptop, smartphone or tablet.
 Responsive design gets more important every year due to the increasing percentage of mobile traffic globally.

-You can test responsive design using our website: https://weblium.com/
+You can test how responsive design looks using our website: https://weblium.com/

 These are key web design terms.
 To become fully proficient in the anatomy of a website you will need some practice.
 You can find more detailed information in our blog articles or create a profile and experiment with website builder features.